 Dubois is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-In terms of college education, Dubois is nearly on par with the US average for all cities of 21.84%: 18.99% of adults 25 and older in Dubois have a bachelor's degree or advanced degree.
+The population of Dubois overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Dubois, 24.22% have at least a bachelor's degree.

 Dubois is an extremely ethnically-diverse city.
 The people who call Dubois home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Dubois residents report their race to be White.
+The greatest number of Dubois residents report their race to be White, followed by Native American.
 Dubois also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 49.06% of the city’s residents.
-Important ancestries of people in Dubois include English, Canadian, German, Norwegian, and European.
+People of Hispanic or Latino origin account for 32.32% of the city’s residents.
+Important ancestries of people in Dubois include Canadian, English, European, German, and Swiss.

 The most common language spoken in Dubois is English.
 Other important languages spoken here include Spanish and African languages.